mpkocher/pbsmrtpipe/docs/testkit.rst

 As an alternative to a workflow XML, you can instead specify ``pipelineId``.

 Currently, there are dev integration tests in **testkit-data** root level directory that only dependend on pbcore.
 These are useful to running example jobs and understanding how pipelines are constructed.
 In our Perforce repos, most tests live in ``//depot/software/smrtanalysis/siv/testkit-jobs/sa3_pipelines``, which has multiple examples for all of our production pipelines.
 Each test should have its own subdirectory, preferably grouped by application type.
-Please note that although pbsmrtpipe pipelines will often work with "bare" BAM or FASTA files as inputs instead of PacBio DataSet XML files, testkit jobs should always use the corresponding DataSet XML as entry points.
+Please note that although pbsmrtpipe pipelines will often work with "bare" BAM or FASTA files as inputs instead of PacBio DataSet XML files, testkit jobs should always use the corresponding DataSet XML as entry points, to ensure compatibility with SMRT Link services (see below).

 Defining Test Cases